courtcraw/mesadu_wdbinaries/docs/lab3.md

 <br>

 ## Task 3.
 Run the model
 Run the model (don't forget to clean and make).
-During the model's evolution, you should see a "lump" that grows and ignites in the TRho plot.
-Where is this "lump"?
-Compare this to what you saw in Lab 2.
-How does this comparison relate to [Bauer+2017](https://ui.adsabs.harvard.edu/abs/2017ApJ...845...97B/abstract), Figure 8 (below)?
+During the model's evolution, you should see a bump that grows and ignites in the TRho plot that is larger than that seen in Lab 2.
+Compare this difference to [Bauer+2017](https://ui.adsabs.harvard.edu/abs/2017ApJ...845...97B/abstract), Figure 8 (below)?

 <img src="./assets/Baueretal_2017_Fig8.png" alt="Figure 8 from Bauer et al., 2017" width="600"/>

+By providing a more accurate accretion history, we have improved the resolution of this ignition feature.
+This is largely because the rate of accumulation is directly related to the thermal timescale of the accreted material.
+In other words, changes in accretion rate tie directly to the ability for thermal energy to "escape" from the material with faster accretion deadening this ability.
+Once this thermal timescale reaches a critical value at the base of this accreted shell, it ignites!

 <br>